-- The circuitry of the IC (hardware including the physical memories). - Configuration data, initialization data related to the IC Dedicated Software and the behavior of the security functionality. - The IC Dedicated Software with the parts. - The IC Dedicated Test Software. - The IC Dedicated Support Software. - The associated user's guidance documentation.
+- Configuration data, initialization data related to the IC Dedicated Software and the behavior of the security functionality.

+- The IC Dedicated Software with the parts.

+- The IC Dedicated Test Software.

+- The IC Dedicated Support Software.

+- The associated user's guidance documentation.